DjikstraCS/CTF-Write-Ups/Cyber Defenders/Boss Of The SOC v1.md

 ```

 ### Solution:
-Since `23.22.63.114` is clearly part of Po1s0n1vy's attack infrastructure, we will search for it using [VirusTotal](https://www.virustotal.com/gui/ip-address/23.22.63.114/relations).
+Since `23.22.63.114` is clearly part of Po1s0n1vy's attack infrastructure, we will search for it using [Virus Total](https://www.virustotal.com/gui/ip-address/23.22.63.114/relations).
 Under relations, we find a few files. `MirandaTateScreensaver.scr.exe` is interesting, it looks like it's pretending to be a screensaver.

 ![](./attachments/Pasted%20image%2020220422205310.png)